Tuition and Financial Aid

 At the Wegmans School of Nursing, we strive to make a high-quality nursing education affordable and accessible to as many aspiring advanced practice nurses as possible.

-Tuition for the current school year (2023–2024) is $1,094 per credit hour.
+Tuition for the current school year (2026–2027) is $1,240 per credit.
 Fisher Nursing Online offers multiple program options that allow you to specialize in an area of care.
 Students can expect a modest increase in tuition each academic year.

 The table below shows the credits, time to complete, and total tuition cost broken down by specialized program.